MicrosoftDocs/Viva/WorkplaceAnalytics/Use/solutions-scan.md

     > [!Note]
     > A "peer group" is a group that is the closest to the anomalous group from an organizational hierarchy perspective.

 6. Optionally, select other groups to examine their data.
 As you do this, pay attention to the chart on the left, which compares the data for this group with the data for its peer groups.
-This comparison helps you determine whether that group is an outlier, and therefore a candidate group for an improvement plan for the chosen metric (such as focus hours).
+This comparison helps you determine whether that group is an outlier, and therefore a candidate group for a plan for the chosen metric (such as focus hours).

 7. (Optional) Use the thumbs-up or thumbs-down icons at the right on the bottom of the page to indicate the relevance of this opportunity to your organization.